How Not to Store Your Boats & RVs: 8 Big Mistakes Broken Arrow Residents Should Avoid

 Failing to clean vehicles before storage often leads to corrosion and hidden damage.
 Dirt, salt, and debris slowly wear down surfaces while trapping moisture in vulnerable areas.

 Therefore, owners should wash the entire vehicle thoroughly before storage.
-In addition, inspect seals, joints, undercarriages, and storage compartments carefully for leaks or cracks.
+Also, inspect seals, joints, undercarriages, and storage compartments carefully for leaks or cracks.
+Small problems become much more expensive when owners leave them untreated for long periods.

 2. Leaving Fluids in Tanks and Pipes